 The warping incentive landscape even directs plaintiffs to which courts they should file their complaints about a better chance at winning.
 The state of accessibility suits in California is a case in point.
 There is no lack of accessibility awareness in the Golden State.
 Indeed, California continues to lead the nation in the number of all ADA Title III lawsuit filings in federal court.Many experts contribute this to the fact that it is the only state to set a minimum dollar amount for damages, which they have set at $4,000.

 When you get down to the brass tacks of who’s coming out on top in accessibility cases, the numbers are clear.
 Defendants are not doing well.
 At the highest levels of America’s legal structure, the obligations on the part of businesses have been well established.
 The Department of Justice (DOJ), through a series of findings and settlement agreements as well as a 2018 official letter to lawmakers, has taken the position that web accessibility is expected and mandated as part of compliance with the ADA.

-The concept of accessibility is ever-changing, but one thing is certain, providing equal digital accessibility is the right move for any business who understands the value of reaching their customers.
+The concept of accessibility is ever-changing, but one thing is certain, providing equal digital accessibility is the right move for any business that understands the value of reaching its customers.

-If a company ignores the direction taken by businesses from different fields embracing web accessibility and decides to evade legal obligations, it won’t be protected from legal actions.
+If a company ignores the direction taken by businesses from different fields embracing web accessibility and decides to evade legal obligations, it may face legal actions.
 We all know accessibility can get really costly when not taken care of properly.
-Now that you have a clear overview of the incentives and factors behind this ongoing wave of web accessibility lawsuits, the accessibility of your website should be your paramount in order to welcome all users.
+Now that you have a clear overview of the incentives and factors behind this ongoing wave of web accessibility lawsuits, the accessibility of your website should be paramount in order to welcome all users.